-Five Things To Consider When Adding Board and Batten
+Five Tips for Installing Board and Batten

 I recently transformed my really messy entryway with a board and batten wall.
 I've been loving it so far- a beautiful place to put my things means I'm much more likely to actually hang up my bag as I walk through the door.
 Take a look: